rust-lang/compiler-team/procedures/crates.md

 ### What is required of an out-of-tree crate?
 It is required that out-of-tree crates must:

-- Be dual-licensed with Apache 2.0 and MIT (as the compiler is) unless otherwise appropriate (ports of code from other project, etc).
+- Be dual-licensed with Apache 2.0 and MIT (as the compiler is) or [any other license][licenses] accepted by tidy, unless otherwise appropriate (ports of code from other project, etc).
 - Abide by Rust's code of conduct.
 - Specify that the crate is maintained by the Rust compiler team and any appropriate working groups.
     - In particular, this should detail the expected level of maintenance and stability for any